jupyter/accessibility/testing/jupyterlab/README.md

     http://127.0.0.1:9323

-When you click on a test result, if it does not seem particularly readable, then look for a link to an HTML report and follow that link.

 In case you're wondering how you can open a local url from a cloud environment, Gitpod opens a remote session in VS Code (or other supported editor) and sets it up to proxy the local url to its remote server address.

+## Troubleshooting

+If a test fails, Playwright should attach a video and possibly other files to that test, which could help debug or explain why the test failed.